idancz/ClueGame/README.md

      - S = down
      - D = right
      - A = left
-   - When a player is in a room he can make a suggestion about the murder (in the current room). and if he is in a corner room he can use a secret passage.
+   - When a player is in a room he can make a suggestion about the murder (in the current room), and if he is in a corner room he can use a secret passage.
      If the suggestion was correct the rest of the players will reveal one card from their pack, which will also be marked automatically in the evidence book.
    - A win in the game is when a player makes a correct accusation.